hoz011/cse15l-lab-reports/lab-report-1-week-2.md

 ## STEP FOUR: MOVING FILES WITH SCP
 ---

-1. The command `scp`, when run from the client server, can copy file(s) from a client server to a remote server.
-To use it, run the following command in the same directory as the file you want to copy:
+The command `scp`, when run from the client server, can copy file(s) from a client server to a remote server.

+1. To use `scp`, run the following command in the same directory as the file you want to copy:

     `scp [file name].java cs15lwi22__@ieng6.ucsd.edu:~/`